 (2) Who receives a citation under State or local law for a moving traffic violation arising from the accident shall undergo a test for alcohol and controlled substances.

 (b) (1) Alcohol tests.
-Shall be administered within two hours following the accident unless such can not reasonably be done, and not more than eight hours following the accident.
+Shall be administered within two hours following the accident unless such cannot reasonably be done, and not more than eight hours following the accident.

 (2) Controlled substance tests.
 Shall be administered within 32 hours following the accident.